pschanely/CrossHair/doc/source/command-line_interface.rst

       --per_condition_timeout FLOAT
-                            Maximum seconds to spend checking execution paths for one condition --report_all          Output analysis results for all postconditions (not just failing ones) --analysis_kind KIND  Kind of contract to check.
+                            Maximum seconds to spend checking execution paths for one condition --report_all          Output analysis results for all postconditions (not just failing ones) --report_verbose      Output context and stack traces for counterexamples --analysis_kind KIND  Kind of contract to check.
 By default, all kinds are checked.
                             See https://crosshair.readthedocs.io/en/latest/kinds_of_contracts.html
                                 PEP316    : docstring-based contracts